azmozaffari/StableDiffusion/README.md

 Go to the DreamBooth page download the code and train the model with the desired item images.

-Copy the model folder in the main root of the project.
+Copy the model folder to the main root folder of the project.

 Use the Config.yaml file to adjust the hyperparameters to reproduce the images in a way that you like.

-All the parameteres are defined in Config.yaml file like input and output images' addresses.
+All the parameters are defined in Config.yaml file like input and output images' addresses.

 Run main_.py